 We are pleased to offer physician based Aesthetic Services in a relaxing atmosphere.
-Our state-of-the-art equipment and professional product lines are available only in medical clinics and insure the highest quality treatment.
+Our state-of-the-art equipment and professional product lines are available only in medical clinics and ensure the highest quality treatment.

 Call for a complimentary consultation with one of our licensed Aestheticians today.
 We look forward to providing your skin care needs!